About us

 Indeed, many SAU supporters are inclined to believe that the generation which fought the Second World War were rather too keen on social engineering over the goals of personal responsibility.
 That cherished tradition is now being reconsidered by people of every political party and none.
 People now young are likely to be reinventing the idea of welfare and we are interested to interrogate that process.
 Similarly, there is a long tradition of English disdain for entrepreneurship and affluence: that is now being challenged from all sides.
 The SAU is interested to investigate why the English have these mental habits, and what - if anything - we ought to do about them.

-| Trustees: Dr Simon Green William Norton Frank Sharratt Director Michael Mosbacher |
+Trustees: Professor Simon Green Robert Willer Dr. William Ledward Director Michael Mosbacher |

-International Advisory Council Dr. Digby Anderson Dr. Alejandro Chafuen Professor Christie Davies Professor Adrian Furnham Professor Jacques Garello Professor Nathan Glazer Dr. Simon Green Professor Leonard Liggio Dr. Theodore Malloch Professor David Martin Professor Antonio Martino Professor Michael Novak John O'Sullivan Dr. Geoffrey Partington Dr. Arthur Seldon CBE |
+International Advisory Council Dr. Digby Anderson Dr. Alejandro Chafuen Professor Christie Davies Professor Adrian Furnham Professor Jacques Garello Professor Nathan Glazer Professor Simon Green Professor Leonard Liggio Professor David Martin Professor Antonio Martino Professor Michael Novak John O'Sullivan |